Got seasonal allergies? So do we!

 - Shut out breezes.
 When the weather gets nicer and the pollen count is high, keep windows and doors closed to protect your indoor air.
 You can also install filters on your air conditioning and furnace systems.

 - When you come inside from being out, take a shower and change your clothes to wash away any allergens.
 Every time you step outside, you bring in particles from everywhere you’ve been inside.
+Leave your shoes at the door too!

 - Wear a mask to keep allergens from getting into your airways.
+This is now our new normal, so should be much easier for allergy sufferers ro follow.

 - Eat healthy.
 Many studies have shown a correlation to eating healthy and fewer allergy symptoms.
 In one particular study in children, they found children who ate lots of fresh fruits, vegetables and nuts, especially grapes, apples, oranges, and tomatoes, had fewer allergy symptoms.